cnpem/ssc-gui/README.md

-# ssc-gui

-Welcome to the Sirius Scientific Computing GUI package!
+# Welcome to the Sirius Scientific Computing GUI package!

 This package offers a simple structure to use Jupyter Widgets separated in tabs to ease the user experience when going through a processing pipeline.